isfopo/drum-sequencer/README.md

 | 30  | 31  | 85  | 86  |     |     |     |     |
 | 87  | 88  | 89  | 90  | x   |     |     |     |

-Holding the two button marked with an "x" and any button on the left half of the grid will result in a Midi note of the corresponding value to be triggered.
+Holding the two buttons marked with an "x" and any button on the left half of the grid will result in a Midi note of the corresponding value to be triggered.
 The top half of the left half toggle between 0 and 127, the rest are momentary, sending 127 on press and 0 on release.

 ### Select Slot Mode